GRPO is Secretly a Process Reward Model

-All models were trained for 1,000 steps with a group size of six, a batch size of four, a maximum of 4,096 new tokens, and a temperature of 0.75.
-We conducted two sets of trials across the two models (for a total of four trials): in the first, we set the KL coefficient $\beta=0.0$, and in the second $\beta=0.04$.
-The Qwen models were trained with a learn rate of $10^{-6}$; the Llama models were trained with a learn rate of $5\times10^{-7}$ for the $\beta=0.0$ trial and $10^{-7}$ for $\beta=0.04$ (as training was highly unstable with higher learn rates for Llama).
+All models were trained for 1000 steps with a group size of six, a batch size of four, a maximum of 4096 new tokens, and a temperature of 0.75.
+We conducted two sets of trials across the two models (four total trials): one in which the KL coefficient $\beta=0.0$, and a second with $\beta=0.04$.
+The Qwen models were trained with a learning rate of $10^{-6}$; the Llama models were trained with a learning rate of $5\times10^{-7}$ for the $\beta=0.0$ trial and $10^{-7}$ for $\beta=0.04$ (as training was highly unstable with higher learning rates for Llama).
 Additional training details are located in Appendix \ref{app_experimental_setup}.